ClaensData95/SQL-project/starting_with_questions.md

 Answer:
 Average number of products ordered from visitors in each city and country
-- USA, Seattle - 2
+- United States, Seattle - 2
-- USA, New York - 2
+- United States, New York - 2
-- USA, Mountain View - 1
+- United States, Mountain View - 1